nReality/PasswordManagerKata/README.md

 # PasswordManagerKata

+For Java run:
+1) javac PasswordManager.java
+2) java PasswordManager

 This is an exersize in making a change to a production-like "Big ball of mud" by "making the change safe, then making the change easy, then making the easy change"

 1. Create a Golden Master WITHOUT CHANGING ANY CODE (make it safe)